RGraDev/cruise-ships/README.md

 # Cruise Ships 🛳️
-Cruise Ships OOP/TDD exercise as part of CommandShift Bootcamp Syllabus
+Cruise Ships OOP/TDD project as part of CommandShift Bootcamp Syllabus

 The project had the aim of taking some requirements, and translating them into object-oriented code.